alcohol content in alcoholic beverages

 5 minutes

 The culture of conscious alcohol consumption continues to evolve, and more and more people are interested not only in the taste but also in the composition of drinks.
+Whether you want to understand how much alcohol is in cocktails or how to calculate ABV of a mixed drink, this article provides a clear and simple explanation.
 In particular, many people are concerned about how much alcohol is in a glass of a cocktail.
 Understanding the composition of a drink is part of making a responsible choice.

 In this article, we will explain what ABV (Alcohol by Volume) is, how to calculate the ABV of a mixed drink, and consider the main factors that affect the strength of alcoholic beverages on the bar menu and at home.